united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

       useHeartbeat: true
       nodeIDs:
         - ns=2;s=Pressure
+        - ns=2;s=Temperature
    ```

 4. **Processing:** In this section you can manipulate the incoming data and
 sort it into the desired asset.
 The auto-generated configuration will sort
-each tag into the same asset based on the location used for the connection,
+each tag into the same asset based on the location used for the instance and
-while the tag name will be based on the name of the tag on the OPC UA server.
+connection, while the tag name will be based on the name of the tag on the OPC
+UA server.

    Further information can be found in the **OPC UA Processor** section next to
    the **Processing** field, for example how to create individual assets for